-Better known for causing a raucous racket than a soothing sonnet, Blackstar has brought its tank-like construction and organic valve-powered tones to the effects world, and they're feature-packed.
+Better known for causing a raucous racket than a soothing sonnet, Blackstar has brought its tank-like construction and organic valve-powered tones to the effects world, and they're feature-packed, including this reverb pedal.

 There are eight different reverbs on offer, ranging from the usual plate and spring effects to different room types, and even reverse and gate reverbs, all of which offer a unique character and atmosphere.